ayu94-sh/kafka-noob/README.md

 ## Why this repo

-`KAFKA_NOOB` is designed as a **safe, personal sandbox** for experimenting with Kafka infrastructure without production risk.
+`kafka-noob` is designed as a **safe, personal sandbox** for experimenting with Kafka infrastructure without production risk.
 Key objectives:

 * Deploy Kafka cluster in **KRaft mode** (no Zookeeper).
 * Learn Kafka **users, topics, and authentication (SCRAM)**.